Operator Services for ILECs - V4.0

 NOTE: In October 2013, CenturyLink announced planned changes in how Operator Services (OS) and Directory Assistance (DA) traffic will be terminated in CenturyLink facilities.
 There were no Wholesale documentation updates published at the time of the original notification; however a "white paper" that described these planned changes in more detail was made available to Wholesale customers.
-Please see the Service Order Issuance Timeline for proposed start and finish timeline dates by state.
+Please see the Service Order Issuance and Network Migration Timeline for planned proposed start, finish, and planned network migration dates by state.

 CenturyLink™ offers CenturyLink's Operator Services access to Independent Local Exchange Carriers (ILECs).
 Operator Services provides assistance with local calls and intraLATA toll to your end-users.

 If you purchase CenturyLink Operator Services, your end-users obtain access to CenturyLink Operator Services by dialing "0" or "0" plus a Telephone Number (TN).
 ILECs may use the same dialing pattern or may choose a different dialing pattern for their end-users using CenturyLink's Operator Services.

 Your technicians can also use the CenturyLink operator to obtain origination ANI information.
 Once connected to the CenturyLink operator, your technician can retrieve origination ANI information by advising the CenturyLink operator that the call is a “Tech. code YYMM”.
 An example of YYMM = December 2006 would be 0612.
 January 2007 would be 0701.
 Once your technician provides this tech. code YYMM to the CenturyLink operator, the CenturyLink operator will advise the technician of the 10 digit ANI that the call is originating from.

 All end-users have the ability to receive:

 - Automated operator assistance in English